 Sales representatives don’t want to waste their time and energy on prospects that lead nowhere.
 More importantly, businesses don’t want to waste their resources on pursuing bad leads.

-Knowing who MQLs are helps businesses improve their teams’ workloads to ensure that they’re only using resources on the prospects that can generate the highest ROI.
+Knowing who MQLs are helps businesses improve their teams’ workloads to ensure that they only use resources on the prospects who generate the highest ROI.

 Better alignment for sales and marketing teams

 Better alignment facilitates a feedback loop between marketing and sales teams.
 This means a lower rejection rate for sales reps, as the lead scoring system focuses on targeting “easier” leads.
-When the hand-off process between teams is smoother, resources are spent more efficiently.
+A smooth handoff of processes results in more efficient resource use.

 Improved content marketing